olegzhr/altprobe/README.md

 ## Overview

-Altprobe is built for environments where API services, AI agents, MCP servers, and service-to-service traffic need continuous visibility without deploying a full SIEM stack on every node.
+Altprobe is built for environments where API services, AI agents, MCP servers, and service-to-service traffic need continuous visibility without deploying a full SIEM.

 Its primary role is to monitor and control API and MCP activity while also providing: